 - The definition of file ownership.

-- A semantic clustering of files based on their commit history.
+- The clustering of files based on their commit history.

 - A characterization of developer behaviors.

 - The Ownership Map visualization.

 The paper develops as follows.
 In Section 2 we define how we measure the code ownership.
-We use this measurement to introduce our visualization of developers in Section 3.
+In Section 3, we use this measurement to introduce our Ownership Map visualization of how developers changed the system.
 Section 4 shows the results we obtained on several large case studies, and Section 5 discusses the approach including details of the implementation.
 Section 6 presents the related work.
 We conclude and present the future work in Section 7.

-2 Data Extraction from CVS log
+Data Extraction from CVS log 2